statengeneraal/laws-markdown/verdrag/verdrag/tussen/het/koninkrijk/der/nederlanden/en/britse/maagdeneilanden/etc/BWBV0003536/README.md

 a) in the Netherlands, taxes of every kind and description imposed on behalf of the Netherlands, particularly the:

-(i) income tax, including income-related supplements based social supplements regulations (Inkomstenbelasting, inclusief inkomensafhankelijke toeslagen op grond van regelgeving inzake toeslagen); <sup> 1)  [Red: Noot redactie: hier is kennelijk het woord „on” weggevallen.]  </sup>
+(i) income tax, including income-related supplements based<sup> 1) [Red: Noot redactie: hier is kennelijk het woord „on” weggevallen.] </sup> social supplements regulations (Inkomstenbelasting, inclusief inkomensafhankelijke toeslagen op grond van regelgeving inzake toeslagen);

 (ii) wages tax (Loonbelasting);